CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 What Is Bitrate?

 In simple words, You can say, bitrate is a flow of data.
 When an image is processed then it takes the signal from a processor in the form of data.
-The CCTV setup gives you high-quality image, have a high-quality processor and flow more quantity of data in comparison to other systems. the higher the bit rate of a video, the higher the video quality.
+The CCTV setup gives you high-quality images, has a high-quality processor, and flows more quantity of data in comparison to other systems. the higher the bit rate of a video, the higher the video quality.

-Bitrate is one of the major factors that affect the storage CCTV storage calculator formula if you know about it so only change one setting you can calculate the storage capacity.
-If your camera is recorded 5 megabits per sec bitrate then 5 megabit of data is equal to 500 kilobytes of data each second means half MB used of data is recorded in one second roughly.
+Bitrate is one of the major factors that affect the storage CCTV storage calculator formula if you know about it so only by changing one setting you can calculate the storage capacity.
+If your camera records 5 megabits per sec bitrate then 5 megabits of data is equal to 500 kilobytes of data each second means half MB of data is recorded in one second roughly.

 Or you have ten cameras then it uses 450 GB storage, then at least 4 terra bytes of Hard Drive should you have to store about 10 days of recordings.